This article is part of a larger series on Small Business Websites.

-If you don’t have graphic design software, you have options for creating a favicon for free with free graphic design apps, such as Canva.
-Some website builders include logo creators, so you can design your logo and favicon at the same time and it shouldn’t cost you anything extra.
-You can find many more web design tools to help you create a favicon.
+If you don’t have graphic design software, you can create a favicon for free using the online graphic design app Canva.
+Some website builders have logo creators, so you can design your logo and favicon at the same time and it shouldn’t cost you anything extra.
+For this, we highly recommend Squarespace’s free logo maker.

-Although a favicon isn’t necessary to have a website, it’s a small, easy way to help with branding and to improve UX.
+Although a favicon isn’t absolutely necessary, it’s one of the essential website basics included in our checklist.
+It’s a small, easy, and often free way to help with branding and to improve UX.
 A favicon makes it easier for users to recognize and find a site in a list of bookmarks, history archives, and on browser tabs.
-Keep favicons in mind when you’re designing your website.
-Learn more in this guide about how to design a website.
+Get a professionally made, memorable, high-quality, custom favicon image for as little as $5 from a freelance pro on Fiverr.

 Where do I put a favicon?

 A favicon shows up in the top left corner of a browser tab, but to get it there, you have to use your CMS to upload your image in the right spot.
-Typically, you won’t need to edit any code, and most site builders let you add your favicon in the site settings menu in two to three steps.
-For more information on these all-in-one web hosts and CMS, read this guide on the best website builders.
+Typically, you won’t need to edit any code, and most website builders as well as WordPress page builders let you add your favicon in the site settings menu with a simple upload.

 A favicon is a small image present on web browsers, browsing histories, bookmark bars, and in search results on both desktop and mobile devices.
 Most businesses use a smaller version of a logo as a favicon to increase brand awareness and visibility.
 We highly recommend adding a favicon to your website as a free way to improve user experience and thus, SEO.